cvasi-tktd/cvasi/doc/manual.md

 - Exposure time-series, and
 - Environmental factor time-series

-Scenario properties can be modified using intuitively named *tidy* verbs - in general, each verb accepts a scenario as an argument and returns a modified scenario as the result.
+Scenario properties can be modified using intuitively named *tidyr*
+verbs: in general, each verb accepts a scenario as an argument and returns a modified scenario as the result.
 For instance, the `set_param()` function will update a scenario’s parameters to new
 values: